-I'm a Masters student in Computer Science at Stony Brook University based in New York, USA.
+Computer Science at Stony Brook University based out of New York, USA

 My current research pertains to CPU and GPU profiling to create energy flamegraphs.